A Father's Day Special

 A walkable district still needs convenient access, and 50th & France has that built in.
 According to the district association, there are more than 1,000 free parking stalls across the North Ramp, Center Ramp, South Ramp, and Ewing Lot.
 That gives visitors and residents added flexibility, especially during busier times.

 Transit is another practical advantage.
-The association says the district is accessible via Metro Transit’s E Line and Route 46, and Metro Transit notes that the E Line runs through Edina on France Avenue and serves the Southdale area.
-For you, that can mean easier trips within the corridor and better regional access without relying only on a car.
+The district is accessible via Metro Transit’s E Line and Route 46.
+The E Line runs through Edina on France Avenue and serves the Southdale area, creating easier regional connections without relying entirely on a car.

 One of the most appealing things about life around 50th & France is the contrast between the commercial center and the surrounding residential blocks.
 The intersection itself is active, walkable, and service-rich.
-Just beyond that, the city plan identifies nearby areas such as White Oaks, Country Club, Minnehaha Woods, Golf Terrace Heights, and Arden Park as primarily residential neighborhoods.
+Just beyond that are established residential neighborhoods such as White Oaks, Country Club, Minnehaha Woods, Golf Terrace Heights, and Arden Park.

-The city’s small area plan describes the broader area as predominantly single-family and mostly owner-occupied, with some townhomes and apartments mixed in.
-It also notes that much of the housing stock was built before 1939.
-As a result, the neighborhoods around 50th & France tend to have a mature, established character.
+The broader area is predominantly single-family and mostly owner-occupied, with some townhomes and apartments mixed in.
+Much of the housing stock was built before 1939, giving the surrounding neighborhoods a mature and established character.

 You will also find a mix of housing types near the commercial core.
-The city’s planning guidance points to low-density multifamily residential on adjacent parcels, which helps bridge the transition from storefronts to nearby homes.
-In simple terms, the housing mix near 50th & France includes historic single-family streets, some attached housing, and newer mixed-use residential options close to the center.
+The housing mix near 50th & France includes historic single-family streets, attached housing, and newer mixed-use residential options close to the center.

 The nearby Country Club District adds a major piece of the area’s identity.
-The city describes it as a 14-block planned community platted in 1924 with 555 dwellings, tree-lined streets, and parks.
-Most homes there were built between 1924 and 1944.
+The city describes it as a planned community dating back to 1924, featuring tree-lined streets, parks, and hundreds of well-preserved homes.

-While the area is known for its established residential fabric, there are newer housing options layered into the district as well.
-One example is Nolan Mains, which the district association says includes 100 apartments and a 5,000-square-foot plaza.
-That kind of project shows how the district has added housing while keeping its role as a walkable mixed-use center.
+While the area is known for its established residential fabric, newer housing options have also entered the district.
+One example is Nolan Mains, which includes apartments and a public plaza designed to enhance the walkable nature of the neighborhood.

 This area may be especially worth exploring if you want: